Do you know what being a financial professional entails?

 From financial stress to financial confidence

-If you consider that nearly 80 percent of Americans are stressed out, with financial worries near the top of the list, a financial professional serves a real need for clients.3 They may have financial goals — such as buying a home, funding college, starting a business and even attempt to do all of these things at the same time — but not know how to achieve them.
+If you consider that more than 1 in 5 working Americans are stressed out, with financial worries near the top of the list 4, a financial professional serves a real need for clients.
+They may have financial goals — such as buying a home, funding college, starting a business and even attempt to do all of these things at the same time — but not know how to achieve them.
 Consequently, being a financial professional is challenging, but rewarding work.
 The job is about helping clients cross the bridge from a state of financial stress to a state of financial confidence, and many professionals consider it more of a calling than a career.

 “Helping clients absolutely motivates me.
 It’s very rewarding to see how your work is able to improve a client’s financial well-being,” Mr. Howard explains.